Groups Fall 2016

 Test Anxiety Workshop

 This workshop is for students who prepare well for class exams but consistently receive low test scores.
 Low test scores may be due to many factors such as test anxiety or concentration/focus problems.
 The workshop facilitator will help students define the problem and develop useful solutions.
-The workshop will take 45 minutes and the content is the same for all sessions.
-No appointment is necessary to attend the workshops.
+The workshop will take 45 minutes.